aramchek81/docs-assignments/technical-writer/assignment.md

      kubectl get pods --no-headers=true | awk '{print $1}'
      ```

-   * Filter only the pods in the `Running` state by piping the output to `grep`.
+   * Filter to only the pods in the `Running` state by piping the output to `grep`.
 For example:

      ```bash
      kubectl get pods | grep 'Running'